About Horst Christian

 His favorite pastime was playing in the U-Bahn (subway) tunnels.
 While other children played soccer, Horst, with a few other likeminded children, explored Berlin by riding the subway trains.

 Drafted to help defend Berlin against the Soviets at the age of 14 because of his unique knowledge of the subway system, he served as a guide for various SS demolition commandos.

 In the early 1950s, Horst immigrated to the United States and became a US citizen after the mandatory 5-year waiting period.
 He loves to travel and has visited all 50 states in the US, most of Europe, Canada, Mexico, the Caribbean and some Central American countries.
-He now resides with his wife Jennifer on a small ranch in Northern California.
+He now resides with his wife Jennifer in Idaho.